AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/guidelines/add-guidelines.md

 1. To duplicate an existing brand, select **[!UICONTROL Duplicate]** from the _[!DNL Brands]_ action menu.
    1. Enter a brand name in the _Duplicate brand_ popup and click **[!UICONTROL Duplicate brand]**.

       The popup confirms the brand is duplicated—"New brand created".
-The new duplicated brand is unpublished.
+The duplicated brand is initially in _Unpublished_ mode.

    1. Customize the duplicated brand and then [publish it](#publish-brand) to make it available for use.
 1. To delete a brand, select **[!UICONTROL Delete]** from the [!DNL Brands] action menu.

+You can also manage brands in the [!DNL Brands] view from the _[!DNL Brands]_ action menu (three dots).

 ## Add [!DNL Products]